-A Scotland study had proven the efficacy of essential oils (including lavender oil) in treating alopecia areata (14).
+A Scottish study had proven the efficacy of essential oils (including lavender oil) in treating alopecia areata (13).

 A therapeutic massage increases blood circulation to the scalp, thereby treating hair loss.

 Lavender essential oil can help you get rid of dry itchy scalp and dandruff.
-You can mix 15 drops of lavender essential oil with 2 tablespoons of olive or almond oil and heat the mixture for about 10 seconds.
+You can mix 15 drops of lavender essential oil with 2 tablespoons of olive or almond oil.
 Massage your scalp with this warm oil mixture and put on a shower cap.
 Wash off with a mild shampoo after an hour.